gpstar81/GPStar-proton-pack/ATTENUATOR.md

 ### Special Notes

-Credit to [ShapeforgeProps](https://www.etsy.com/shop/ShapeforgeProps) for their excellent reproduction of this device as a 3D print and served as inspiration for taking this to a new level with the gpstar kit.
+Credit to [ShapeforgeProps](https://www.etsy.com/shop/ShapeforgeProps) for their excellent reproduction of this device as a 3D print and served as inspiration for taking this to a new level with the GPStar kit.

 *Please note that this device is considered experimental and still under development.
-An electronics and housing kit is in the works which will integrate with the gpstar Proton Pack controller.*
+An electronics and housing kit is in the works which will integrate with the GPStar Proton Pack controller.*

 [Attenuator Preview Demonstration](https://www.youtube.com/watch?v=k-u7S7Ctcbc) (YouTube, August 2023).
 [![Attenuator Preview Demonstration Video](https://img.youtube.com/vi/k-u7S7Ctcbc/maxresdefault.jpg)](https://www.youtube.com/watch?v=k-u7S7Ctcbc)